Client Resources > FAQ

 At BALANCE, our goal is to help clients develop a more neutral relationship with food.
 This means liberation of food, a lessening of food rigidity and food rules.
 To this end, we work closely with each client to determine their food preferences, likes and dislikes and attempt to reasonably accommodate those preferences.
 Within the safety of a supportive environment, we then encourage our clients to gently increase their food variety and scope.
 Thus while at BALANCE, our clients will be exposed to a number of different foods and cuisines.
 This is part of our "real world" focus.
 Within this framework, we can provide vegetarian meals.
 Kosher meals are also accommodated.
-While we respect a client's decision to be vegan, we however are not able to offer veganism in the program as the rigidity of such an eating style is counter indicated when trying to recover from an eating disorder.
+We do work with vegan clients.

 How do you establish how much each individual should eat?